 Yes, in most cases you should be able to take Onpattro.
 However, always check with your doctor.

-Onpattro can be used at the normal dosage for people who have mild to moderate kidney problems or mild liver problems.
+Onpattro can be used at the usual dosage for people who have mild to moderate kidney problems or mild liver problems.
 It hasn’t been studied in people with moderate or severe liver problems or those with severe kidney problems.

 How will I know if I have a low vitamin A level while I’m taking Onpattro?